cyverse/ds-playbooks/README.md

 > [!IMPORTANT]
 > All VMs (including the Ansible Control Node, if that is a VM) shall install `rng-tools` using the playbook in `admin` directory called `install_rng_tools.yml`.
 This ensures that ansible tasks have efficient entropy in generating random numbers, preventing unexpected pauses in deployment.

-> [!NOTE]
-> Due to a bug in the version of `crun` that ships with Ubuntu 22.04, `podman` can't start systemd containers.
-See <https://noobient.com/2023/11/15/fixing-ubuntu-containers-failing-to-start-with-systemd/> for the work around.